December 17, 2020

 Where a building contractor obtained the relevant foundations data and has hit rock or experienced other difficulties that were unforeseen, they may have the ability to pass the additional costs incurred onto the client.
 This contractual right only arises where the building contractor has obtained the relevant foundations data prior to entering the contract and the need for the additional amount cannot be established from the foundations data obtained.

 Can the costs of obtaining foundations data be charged prior to signing the contract?

 Yes.
-This could be via having a Preliminary Agreement (such as a HIA Preliminary Agreement) which allows for foundations data and other preliminary tasks to be priced and claimed for before entering a regulated domestic building contract.
+A Preliminary Agreement (such as a HIA Preliminary Agreement) allows for foundations data and other preliminary tasks to be priced and claimed for on demand before entering into a formal domestic building contract.

 As unexpected site conditions can often result in significant additional costs, it is strongly recommended that you take the required steps to ensure you are entitled to payment for such price increases.

 1300 650 620

 or email firstname.lastname@example.org